Find Grad Schools

 12 Yearly Graduations

 San Jose State University is the 19th most popular school in the nation for students seeking a master's degree in romance languages.
 Roughly 36,200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-The romance languages program at San Jose State University awarded 12 master's degrees during the 2020-2021 school year.
-About 42% of this group were women, and 75% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 12 people received their master's degree in romance languages from San Jose State.
+About 58% of this group were women, and 83% were students from an underrepresented racial-ethnic group.

 #19